gvgiri/Aws-Devops-Prof-Cert/Hands-on-Practice.md

 ## Metrics and creating alarms
 ### Alarm response action only SNS notification and ASG, For EC2 - restart, reccover, termiate etc
 ### Events - rules - Alarms are not valid source
+### Install Unified Agent on EC2 instance and enable log collection for Apache, other custom apps installed on EC2 instance.
+Then save the configuration to SSM, and resuse the configuration to other EC2 instances.

 <details><summary>show</summary>
 <p>